Requirements for Foreign Employees to Work

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

 It is not necessary for foreign employers to establish or work through a local entity in order to hire an Australian employee.
 However, under the Fair Work Act 2009 (Cth) a foreign corporation formed outside of Australia is a national system employer and is bound to observe the Fair Work Act 2009 (Cth) in relation to employees who perform work in Australia.
 As a result, they have a responsibility to comply with the Fair Work Act 2009 (Cth) in relation to their Australian employees.
 Foreign employers will also be required to provide the employee with a contract specifying their employment terms and conditions, as well as superannuation and “pay as you go” (PAYG) withholding tax payable to the Australian Taxation Office.

 Limitations on Background Checks

 In Australia, there is no express prohibition on an employer conducting pre-employment checks.
 There are, however, two broad qualifications to this general position.
 The first is that the employer will generally need the consent of the job candidate concerned to perform the relevant pre-employment checks.
-However, so long as the purpose of the check is to objectively evaluate the candidate’s qualifications and ability to perform the role, the candidate should provide his or her consent.
+However, provided the purpose of the check is to objectively evaluate the candidate’s qualifications and ability to perform the role, the candidate should provide his or her consent.
 The second qualification is that the employer will need to be wary of how it uses the information acquired from the relevant pre-employment checks.
 There is express protection for employees who believe they have been discriminated against based on their criminal history in Tasmania and the Northern Territory.